cpp597455873/gitaly-proto/README.md

 If the RPC requires it we can also send a footer using `oneof`.
 But by default, we prefer headers.

+### RPC Annotations

+In preparation for Gitaly HA, we are now requiring all RPC's to be annotated with an appropriate designation.
+All request messages (i.e. message types with suffix `Request`) must contain one of the following lines:

+- `option (op_type).op = ACCESSOR;`
+  - Designates an RPC as being read-only (i.e. side effect free)
+- `option (op_type).op = MUTATOR;`
+  - Designates that an RPC modifies the repository

+Failing to designate an RPC correctly will result in a CI error.
+For example:

+`--gitaly_out: server.proto: Message ServerInfoRequest missing op_type option`

+### Go Package

+If adding new protobuf files, make sure to correctly set the `go_package` option near the top of the file:

+`option go_package = "gitlab.com/gitlab-org/gitaly-proto/go/gitalypb";`

+This allows other protobuf files to locate and import the Go generated stubs.
+If you forget to add a `go_package` option, you may receive an error similar to:

+`blob.proto is missing the go_package option`

 ## Contributing

 The CI at https://gitlab.com/gitlab-org/gitaly-proto regenerates the